I'm dreaming of a white Christmas... just like the ones I used to know

 Meteorological service The Met Office sets a pretty low bar for the definition of a white Christmas; 'one snowflake to be observed falling in the 24 hours of 25 December somewhere in the UK'.

-By that definition, half of all Christmasses are expected to be defined as 'white' in the UK, and the last time the UK had a white Christmas in 2015 — although none of it settled, and London didn't see any of the action.
+By that definition, half of all Christmasses are expected to be defined as 'white' in the UK; and the last time the UK had a white Christmas was 2020 — although none of it settled, and London didn't see any of the action.

 What are the odds of a white Christmas this year in London?